-A forward contract is a hedging product that allows you to secure an exchange rate over a set period of time on a predetermined volume of currency.
+A forward contract lets you secure an exchange rate over a set period of time on a predetermined volume of currency.

 With WorldFirst, a forward contract can be entered to facilitate payments for identifiable goods or services.